 - Structural characteristics of your roof

-The most accurate estimate will come from a professional installer who can evaluate all the pertinent information, calculate the optimal number of solar panels needed, and recommend an appropriate solar energy system to meet your needs.
-Now let’s consider the details of those four factors one-at-at-time.
+The most accurate estimate will come from a professional solar installer who can evaluate all pertinent information, calculate the optimal number of solar panels needed, and recommend an appropriate solar energy system to fulfill your needs.
+This is usually done with satellite technology and designers’ expertise — giving you the most accurate proposal.
+However, you can conduct your own estimation and understanding.

 1. Average Energy Consumption